ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 Writing a Custom Evaluator
 --------------------------

+In this part of the tutorial, we shall implement a specialised evaluator capable of efficiently determining the quality of potential solutions for the travelling salesman problem.

 Type Definition
 ~~~~~~~~~~~~~~~

 In order to implement our specialised TSP evaluator, we must first extend Wallace
 with a new Julia type for that evaluator.
-To do this, wew ill need to open up the
+To do this, we will need to open up the
 skeleton file we constructed earlier, `my_tsp_evaluator.jl`.
 Within this file we will write a standard Julia definition for a type that accepts
 details of a given TSP problem and evaluates provided candidate solutions